HsecCx/workshop1/lab2_sast/index.md

     ![SQL Injection Best Fix Location](./assets/images/sqli_bfl.png "SQL Injection Best Fix Location")

 7. Reviewing the code, we can see within the result that we're taking direct input of a name and just trimming it and checking if it's blank, otherwise we pass on the input to be later executed as part of a SQL query, which could result in a SQL injection attack.
-Click on __Learn More__ in the far right pane to see a description of the risk in greater detail:
+Click on __Description__ in the far right pane to see a description of the risk in greater detail:

+    {: .note }
+    Note that right below description there is the option to go to __Codebashing__.
+The CheckmarxOne just in time training platform.

     ![SQL Injection Learn More](./assets/images/sqli_learnmore.png "SQL Injection Learn More")

-8. Click on Code Samples to see an example of how to implement a sanitizer within the code to mitigate the SQL Injection vulnerability
+8. Click on __Remediation Excamples__ to see an example of how to implement a sanitizer within the code to mitigate the SQL Injection vulnerability

     ![SQL Injection Code Sample](./assets/images/sqli_code_sample.png "SQL Injection Code Sample")